ACT I: THE FIRE WITHIN

 He quickly got changed, showing no shame in doing so in public, yet the others still looked away out of respect.
 The outfit Esma had found was one of Ryu's favorites; a white tunic with gold fringe at the ends of its short sleeves and the base of the tunic itself, which covered him halfway down his thighs.

 Inside the bag he also found a gold belt, to which he attached his new swords sheath after putting it on.
-He also found his favorite red cloak inside, which he wrapped around his neck and let it hang over his back.
+He also found his favorite red cloak inside, which he wrapped around his neck so that it draped over his back.

 He looked ready to go, physically at least, but emotionally was another story.
 He stared deep into his ancestor's eyes, looking for her approval.